 - Peel the carrots and cut into slices 6-7mm (approx. ¼ inch) thick.
 Cover with cold water, bring to the boil, and simmer for around 5 minutes until just tender.

 - Meanwhile, whisk all the remaining ingredients in a bowl large enough to take the cooked carrots.

 - When the carrots are cooked, drain well, and add them to the dressing.
 Toss to coat, and leave to cool, mixing occasionally.

-- Serve cold.
+- Serve warm or cold.